finos/SymphonyElectron/docs/development/DEV_SETUP.md

 ## Change POD URL
 - To change the start url (i.e., pod url), edit config/Symphony.config and change 'url' variable. if no protocol provided, then https will be added.
 - The installer will include file config/Symphony.config next to executable.
-Changes in this file will effect all users.
+Changes in this file will affect all users.
+- Alternatively, to run against a specific pod, launch Symphony (SDA) with the command line parameter `--url=pod_url `.
+With this, you don't have to change the config/Symphony.config file every time.

 ## Tests
 - Use `npm test` to run all the tests